united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 ## What are the limitations?

-The limitations of the Unified Namespace primarily revolve around its technical complexity.
-Integrating MQTT with Kafka can be challenging, requiring a solid understanding of both systems.
-Additionally, the specific topic structure mandated by UMH must be adhered to, which might limit flexibility in some cases.
 While JSON is the only supported payload format due to its accessibility, it's important to note that it can be more resource-intensive compared to formats like Protobuf or Avro.

 ## Where to get more information?